Key information

 - equip owners corporations with clear and timely information to inform decision-making and enable scrutiny of their strata manager’s actions and interests.

-- later this year, NSW Fair Trading will have increased enforcement and regulatory powers in relation to existing disclosure requirements
+- From 8 November, NSW Fair Trading has increased enforcement and regulatory powers in relation to existing disclosure obligations.

-- from early 2025, the increased disclosure requirements for strata managers will start.
+- From 3 February 2025, the increased disclosure obligations for strata managers started.

 Who do the changes impact?